It is the key to success for your brand.

 However, there’s a lot to know about optimizing your product data.

 What is Product Data?

-Product data, or product content, is all the product-related information provided by both the business and the customers.
-It usually includes, but is not limited to:
+Product data, or product content, is all the information provided by the business and the customers about the brand’s product.
+It usually includes, but isn’t limited to:

 Sometimes, done is better than perfect.

 Optimization is an ongoing task, especially when it comes to product content.
 To succeed, you should always stay focused on your top-priority list.
 Here is how you can leverage it:

 - Define what product data is essential for a buyer, and what can be enriched later

 - Focus on the product content for the top-performing products